alessandrobologna/rust-lmi-demo/README.md

 ### Notes

 - CPU-heavy work does not benefit from high per-environment concurrency.
 With `ExecutionEnvironmentMemoryGiBPerVCpu: 2` and a 2 GB function, each execution environment gets ~1 vCPU; allowing up to `PerExecutionEnvironmentMaxConcurrency: 64` means CPU-bound requests contend for that vCPU.
+- The current LMI capacity provider config leaves limited horizontal headroom: `MaxVCpuCount: 12` with `c8g.xlarge` (4 vCPU each) caps at 3 instances, and `MaxExecutionEnvironments: 4` further limits scale-out.
+This makes 5xx under bursty or CPU-heavy load more likely in these tests.
 - Lambda managed instances capacity providers scale gradually; AWS docs say they maintain enough headroom for traffic to double within 5 minutes.
 If traffic increases faster than this, requests can be throttled. ([AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/lambda-managed-instances-scaling.html))
 - If you don’t wait for LMI scale-in between scenarios, later scenarios will start from a pre-scaled capacity provider and won’t show scale-up/backlog behavior from idle.
 The benchmark can wait automatically when running `--scenario all` (disable with `--no-wait-for-scale-in`).
 - The latency scatter plot is downsampled and the points are shuffled (per endpoint) to reduce overdraw; the CSV contains the full dataset.